baraamallah/HARMUN_TRACKER/README.md

 1.  **Create a Firebase Project**: Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
 2.  **Add a Web App**: In your Firebase project, add a new Web application.
 3.  **Copy Firebase Config**: During the web app setup, Firebase will provide you with a `firebaseConfig` object.
-You'll need this for the environment variables (or to hardcode in `src/lib/firebase.ts` as per current setup).
 4.  **Enable Firestore**: In the Firebase Console, go to "Firestore Database" and create a database.
 Start in **Test Mode** for initial development (allows open read/write for 30 days). **CRITICAL**: You MUST set up proper [Firestore Security Rules](#firestore-security-rules-critical-step-by-step) (see section below) *before* the test mode expires or before deploying to production.
 If you encounter "Missing or insufficient permissions" errors, it's almost certainly due to your Firestore rules not allowing the operation.
 5.  **Enable Firebase Authentication**:
     *   In the Firebase Console, go to "Authentication".